List of Tennessee Titans head coaches

 Following Fisher, the Titans promoted former player and longtime offensive line coach Mike Munchak to head coach.
 He missed the playoffs from 2011 to 2013 before being fired in January 2014.
 Ken Whisenhunt became head coach shortly after, and tied a franchise worst 2–14 record in 2014.
 Mike Mularkey, who was originally hired as tight ends coach in 2014 and promoted to assistant head coach in 2015, replaced Whisenhunt on an interim basis after a 1–6 start in 2015.
 Mularkey was retained as head coach and led the Titans to two 9–7 seasons, including a playoff appearance in 2017.

 Mularkey and the Titans agreed to part ways in January 2018.
 Former NFL player and coach, Mike Vrabel, was hired as head coach soon after.
 In his first four seasons, Vrabel led the Titans to an AFC Championship appearance in 2019, back-to-back AFC South division titles in 2020 and 2021, and earned the #1 seed for the AFC in the 2021–22 NFL playoffs.
 For his team's performance in 2021, Vrabel was named that season's NFL Coach of the Year.
 After back-to-back losing seasons in 2022 and 2023, Vrabel was fired by the Titans in January 2024.
 Shortly afterwards, former Cincinnati Bengals offensive coordinator Brian Callahan was hired as the franchise's 20th head coach.
 After going 3–14 in 2024, and beginning the season 1–5 in 2025, Callahan was fired in October of that year.
 The Titans then named senior offensive assistant Mike McCoy, who had been a head coach for the San Diego Chargers earlier in his career, as their new interim head coach.
+The current head coach of the Titans is Robert Saleh.